FennaKort/verdantia-site/README.txt

 Remaining:
 MUST:
 [x] site needs logo
-[] float an image to the right side of a paragraph of your choice in your website.
+[x] float an image to the right side of a paragraph of your choice in your website.
+- where to even do this hmmmmm
+- contact button on offer page??
+NOPE LOL that looks like dogshit
+	- I fixed it by doing two small images, one on either side of the text

 NICE TO HAVE:
-[] need to fix table styling to conform to design specs [] either fix contact button at bottom of services page or remove [] fix styling of contact page to coordinate with other pages [] adjust body/main margin+padding and child element padding for a more maintainable organization
+[] need to fix table styling to conform to design specs [x] fix contact button at bottom of services page
+[x] fix styling of contact page to coordinate with other pages [] adjust body/main margin+padding and child element padding for a more maintainable organization [] rename variables